 5. Use Proper Shaving Movements

 Shave in long, smooth strokes.
 The natural reaction is to clip along the skin rather like you would when snipping a dog’s fur.
 Remember that you are shaving, not cutting or trimming.
 Also remember that you are dealing with hair, usually fairly short and coarse hair.
 This means that if you are too strong-handed with it, you will only hurt yourself.
 Take your time and practice in places that the general public won’t see if you nick yourself.
 There is a learning curb to all of this.
 It takes time.

-Use a lint free towel to pat yourself down.
+Use a lint-free towel to pat yourself down.
 It is better to use something with microfiber if possible since microfiber rarely has a large amount of lint.
-Never use a hair dryer or other heat-based drying implement that hoses your freshly de-haired body part down with hot air.
-This dries out your skin very quick and causes a good amount of itching.
+Never use a hairdryer or other heat-based drying implement that hoses your freshly de-haired body part down with hot air.
+This dries out your skin very quickly and causes a good amount of itching.